davidthescobar/gen-ai-bootcamp-2025/genai-architecting/sentence-constructor/chatgpt/prompt.md

 - Only includes verbs, adverbs, nouns, and adjectives.
 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use.
-- The vocabulary table should ony have the following columns: Japanese, Romaji, and English.
+- The vocabulary table should ONLY have the following columns: Japanese, Romaji, and English.
+- The Japanese column contains Japanese characters (Kanji, Hiragana, or Katakana).
+- The Romaji column contains the Romanized (Latin alphabet) version of the Japanese.
+- The English column contains the English translation.
 - Ensure there is no repeats eg. if the miru verb is repeated twice, show it only once.
 - If there is more than one version of a word, show the simplest form.